mariaa99/ml_model_Elon_tweets/README.md

-ml_model_Elon_tweets: forecasting summary Elon's tweets likes for each day.
+ml_model_Elon_tweets: forecasting summary Elon's tweets likes for each month.
 The dataset was downloaded from the Kaggle website: https://www.kaggle.com/datasets/alexhuggler/elon-tweets-wsentimentclassified-via-roberta